Tideway: Thames Estuary

 The Thames Estuary is bordered by the coast and the low-lying lands upstream between the mouth of the River Stour on the Essex/Suffolk border and The Swale in north Kent.
 It is now usually designated the Greater Thames Estuary and is one of the largest inlets on the coast of Great Britain.
 The water can rise by 4 metres moving at a speed of 8 miles per hour.

 The estuary extends into London near Tower Bridge, and can be divided into the Outer Estuary up to the Swale at the west end of the Isle of Sheppey, and the Inner Estuary, designated the Thames Gateway above this point.
-The shore of the Outer Estuary consists of saltmarshes and mudflats, but there are man-made embankments along much of the route.
+The shore of the Outer Estuary consists of saltmarshes and mudflats, but there are manmade embankments along much of the route.
 Behind these, the land is cultivated or used for grazing.
 Parts of the Outer Estuary are on a major shipping route.

 Thames Gateway

-The Gateway is some 70 km long, stretching from the Isle of Sheppey to Westferry in Tower Hamlets.
+The Gateway is some 70 km long, stretching from the Isle of Sheppey to Limehouse in Tower Hamlets.
 Its boundary was drawn to capture the riverside strip that formerly hosted many land extensive industries, serving London and the South East.
 The decline of these industries has left a legacy of large scale dereliction and contaminated land, but an opportunity for major redevelopment.
 The area includes the London Docklands, Millennium Dome, London Riverside and Thames Barrier.